EventStore/EventStore/docs/operations.md

 online operation.

 ::: warning
-Performance impact Scavenging increases the number of reads/writes made to disk, and it is not recommended when your system is under heavy load.
+Performance impact: Scavenging increases the number of reads/writes made to disk, and it is not recommended when your system is under heavy load.
 :::